-You may have often heard of the term ‘symmetry’ in the day to day life.
+You may have often heard of the term ‘symmetry’ in day-to-day life.
 It is a balanced and proportionate similarity found in two halves of an object, that is, one-half is the mirror image of the other half.
 And a shape that is not symmetrical is referred to as asymmetrical.
 Symmetry is found all around us, in nature, in architecture and in art.
 It may be explored when you flip, slide or turn an object.
 There may be different types of symmetry:

 What is Rotational Symmetry?

 If a figure is rotated around a centre point and it still appears exactly as it did before the rotation, it is said to have rotational symmetry.
 A number of shapes like squares, circles, regular hexagon, etc. have rotational symmetry.

 Center of Rotation

 For a figure or object that has rotational symmetry, the fixed point around which the rotation occurs is called the centre of rotation.
 Example: the centre of rotation of a windmill in the centre of the windmill from which its blades originate.

 Angle of Rotational Symmetry

 For a figure or object that has rotational symmetry, the angle of turning during rotation is called the angle of rotation.
 Example: when a square is rotated by 90 degrees, it appears the same after rotation.
 So, the angle of rotation for a square is 90 degrees.

 Order of Rotational Symmetry

 The number of positions in which a figure can be rotated and still appears exactly as it did before the rotation, is called the order of symmetry.
 For example, a star can be rotated 5 times along its tip and look at the same every time.
 Hence, its order of symmetry is 5.